 12. This suggests there is a single hidden characteristic that causes these variables to change in sync.

-13. We believe this factor reflects three interconnected conceptual dimensions: behavioral, how often a person uses AI; operational dependence, how deeply AI is embedded in workflows; and attitudes and trust, the person's view of AI quality and how much they trust it.
+13. We believe this factor reflects three interconnected conceptual dimensions: behavioral, how often a person uses AI; operational dependence, how deeply AI is embedded in workflows; and attitudes and trust, how a person feels about AI quality and how much they trust it.

 14. This combination fully aligns with both the research literature and our qualitative observations.